 - 12) The ECC supports the implementation of the Program as follows: - A. Supports and coordinates with the CCO to ensure the development and dissemination of written standards of conduct to be adhered to by all Nuvance Covered Individuals, which partly addresses Element # 1.
-Additionally, supports the CCO in the development and enforcement of whistleblower protection/anti-retaliation policies and procedures, which also addresses Element # 1:
+Additionally, supports the CCO in the development and enforcement of whistleblower protection/anti-retaliation policies and procedures, which also addresses Element # 1. - B. Serves as the compliance committee for the purposes of, among other things, supporting and coordinating Program-related activities with the CCO, which partially addresses Element # 2;